zapodeanu/SDA_Programmability/README.md

  dnac_apis.py

- - The script will create ...
+ - The script will create new areas, buildings, floors using data provided in .csv format.
+It will use google geo-location APIs to map the addresses to tghe coordinates needed to create the locations in DNA Center.
+ - The roadmpa for this script is to import location info from Prime Infrastructure and become a migration tool